stefaneha/stefaneha.github.io/_teaching/past.md

 collection: teaching
 ---

-This is a description of courses I have taught so far.
+A collection of courses I have taught so far.

 Heading 1
 ======